pelectron/static_gui_library/markdown/input_handling.md

 when a new input is received.
 This can be done in a low priority tasks or the main loop easily.

-## sgl::Input
+## sgl::input

-the enum class sgl::Input is used to handle all input in sgl. sgl assumes single character or action input.
+the enum class sgl::input is used to handle all input in sgl. sgl assumes single character or action input.
 As such, Its underlying type is uint64_t to support the following requirements: